theheking/intro-to-r/content/2_datatypes.md

 > Divide the genome length and rounded genome length in Mb by 978.

 Another function that we’ll use a lot is class().
-All values and therefore all variables have types.
+All values and, therefore, all variables have types.
 ```
 class(genome_length_mb)
 ```